Construction Equipment Maintenance

 - Litigation: No matter how well maintained construction equipment is, sometimes accidents happen.
 When they do, it invariably involves the authorities and investigations into the cause.
 If the mishap occurred because of negligence due to poor maintenance, that would bring liability onto the equipment owner.
 It could lead to litigation.
 However, if there is a clear trail of regular and preventive maintenance, the chance of expensive litigation significantly lowers.

 A proper routine and preventive maintenance program improves availability and lowers overall expenses.
 It makes equipment safer, encourages operator confidence and maximizes longevity.
-Proper maintenance also reduces litigation risk.
+Maintaining equipment properly also reduces litigation risk.
 A thorough routine and preventive maintenance program achieves every point.

 Preparing a Routine and Preventive Maintenance Program